What is Fingerprinting?

 - Extensions: Optional extensions that can negotiate additional parameters, such as Server Name Indication (SNI) and Elliptic Curve Supported (ECS).

-The Client Hello packet is crucial to the operation and security of the TLS connection as it provides information that the server uses to select encryption algorithms and parameters.
-The packet also enables the client and server to negotiate the most secure and efficient encryption method for their communication.
-The Client Hello's variable content, based on the TLS version, library, cipher suites, extensions, and settings supported by the client, makes it an ideal candidate for fingerprinting.
+The Client Hello packet is central to the operation and security of the TLS connection because it provides information the server uses to select encryption algorithms and parameters.
+The packet also enables the client and server to negotiate an appropriate encryption method for their communication.
+The Client Hello's variable content, based on the TLS version, library, cipher suites, extensions, and settings supported by the client, makes it a strong candidate for fingerprinting.

 Common components used to create a TLS fingerprint include: